tiger-openai-hackathon/hacks/README.md

 ### Python Environment

-Python version **3.9** should be installed on the laptops used for the hack.
+Python version **3.9** needs to be installed on the local machine used for the hack.
 Refer to the instructions below to install Miniconda CLI and create a Python 3.9 environment.

 1. Install Miniconda following the documentation (skip this step if you already have anaconda or miniconda installed): [https://docs.anaconda.com/free/miniconda/#quick-command-line-install](https://docs.anaconda.com/free/miniconda/#quick-command-line-install)
+2. Please clone this GitHub repository to your local system or download the zip by clicking on the green **Code** button, then on the **Download Zip** button and selecting the folder to download the zip to your local machine.
+Once the repository gets downloaded, extract the zip file by right-clicking on the file and selecting the **Extract** button.
-2. Create the conda virtual environment:
+3. Create the conda virtual environment by running the following command in your terminal from the repository root:

 ```bash
     conda env create -n tiger_hack -f codes/deploy/conda.yaml